-Our attorneys are experienced working with employers and employees handling discrimination cases, labor grievances, retaliations, whistleblower, breach of duty of loyalty and non-compete / non-competition agreements, misappropriation of trade secrets, and department of labor investigations.
-All of these issues can cause hardship to a business and can be extremely stressful to the employer and employee.
+Our attorneys are experienced working with employers and employees handling discrimination cases, labor grievances, retaliation, whistleblower, breach of duty of loyalty and non-compete / non-competition agreements, misappropriation of trade secrets, and department of labor investigations.
+All of these issues can cause hardship to a business and can be extremely stressful for the employer and employee.
 We work with our clients to provide them with the knowledge and expertise to handle these situations quickly and favorably.
-When money and people’s jobs are on the line, the stakes are very high for both parties and it is essential to have an experienced and skillful employment lawyer working with you.
+When money and people’s jobs are on the line, the stakes are very high for both parties, and it is essential to have an experienced and skillful employment lawyer working with you.
 We utilize cutting edge strategies and case law theory to put our clients in the best position for them to succeed.

 Labor and employment law is heavily regulated.
 There are numerous and overlapping Federal, State, and Local laws that apply.
-In addition, there are some unique differences that can impact the strategies that our clients may utilize.
+Besides, some unique differences can impact the strategies that our clients may utilize.
 For example, a federal Title VII discrimination claim requires the employer to have a minimum of 15 employees for an employee to maintain an action against the employer.
 However, Virginia state statutes require there to only be 6 employees.
 This can sometimes lead to employers who think that they are not exposed to the federal statutes to behave poorly; unknowingly, exposing themselves to state statutes.
 Similarly, some local county laws further reduce the requirements.
 It is worth noting that the differences between the federal, state, and local employment discrimination laws can be significant, including the damages available and statutory filing deadlines.
 We encourage all clients to speak with a knowledgeable and skilled Virginia employment lawyer who understands the options available at the federal, state, and local level to best protect and enforce their clients legal rights.

-Traditional hostile work environment claims require showing several elements, which include,
+Traditional hostile work environment claims require showing several elements, which include:

 Each of these elements has been the subject of significant litigation and has been specifically defined and articulated by courts in various jurisdictions.
 A knowledgeable and experienced employment lawyer will be able to identify the facts of your case and apply them to the expansive case law.
 These types of cases are very fact specific and can be approached in a variety of ways.
 For example, a common problem faced by some individuals who may have a hostile work environment claims is the third element, harassment that was “severe and pervasive”.
 This element requires the activity to have occurred repeatedly and to a threshold level of severity.
 For example, an employee who was propositioned for a sexual act to keep their employment, refused, and then was terminated, may not fall within the traditional hostile work environment claim.
 However, a knowledgeable employment attorney will know to utilize the ‘quid pro quo’ sexual harassment claim in this type of situation, which notably does not require the third element that the harassment be severe and pervasive.

-In addition, there may be other claims available even if the specific facts of the case do not fit squarely into the elements of hostile work environment.
+Furthermore, there may be other claims available even if the specific facts of the case do not fit squarely into the elements of hostile work environment.
 There may be liability exposure with regards to battery, defamation, wrongful termination in violation of Title VII, or retaliation, amongst many other possibilities.
 It is important for both employers and employees to understand the legal landscape, so that they can best protect and enforce their legal rights.